 Here is where we stand in terms of the 50 states and their current tax law situations on physical precious metals.

-Please note, do your own due dilignece.
-We do not guarantee the full accuracy of the following information.
+Please note, do your own due diligence.
+We do not guarantee the full accuracy of the following information for like all tax laws, they change arbitrarily by human beings.

 Alabama - recently exempt.